 - Ranked 19th in the U.S. by the 2011 Newsweek/The Daily Beast school ranking for service that combines public institutions and private liberal arts schools.

 - Ranked among the top 100 institutions in the annual Washington Monthly rankings since the magazine’s inaugural college issue in 2005.

 - Selected as a Presidential Award finalist for the 2013 President's Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for commitment to volunteering, service-learning and civic engagement.
 Widener has been named to the honor roll every year since its inception in 2006.and was one of only 14 institutions to be named a Presidential Award Finalist and one of only 113 institutions to make the honor roll "With Distinction."

 - Among the first universities in the nation to be classified as a "community engagement institution" by the Carnegie Foundation for the Advancement of Teaching.

 - Identified as a "Great College to Work For" by The Chronicle of Higher Education and selected as a Military Friendly School by G.I.
-Jobs magazine for four consecutive years.
+Jobs magazine for five consecutive years.